15 Questions To Ask About Tech Integration In Your Classroom

 12. Is this the best tech to prepare students for the modern world?

 21st Century Skills, NextGen Skills, call them what you like but we have to be focused on preparing students for the modern world.
-Whenever possible we want to get students engaged with technology that is closer to the cutting edge.
+Whenever possible we want to engage students with technology that is closer to the cutting edge.
 Perhaps more importantly we want to be sure we’re facilitating in ways that push students to cognitively travel the landscape of the modern world.

 13. Will parents think this tech threatens their child’s security?

-Perceptions can become reality and as a parent I’m leery of the threats that can gain access to my children via technology.
+Perceptions can become reality and as a parent, I’m leery of the threats that can gain access to my children via technology.
 Be sure that your use of technology is indeed safe for your students but it’s smart to get out ahead of the messaging with parents.
 I appreciate when the teachers of my daughters communicate well ahead of time and if there’s a tech tool that might cause apprehension from parents giving them a chance to investigate in advance can be very helpful.
 This is not a case where the saying “It’s easier to ask forgiveness than it is to get permission” holds true.

 14. How might I combine this tech with other tools to grow learning?